About

 Researching his life and writings for my doctoral thesis, I realized that the gap was not only about Despotopoulos.
 It was about something larger: the distance between what scholars know and what the broader public can access.

-Today, the idea of bringing that knowledge to the broader public has become my major focus.
-Through guided tours at the Bauhaus buildings in Dessau, through writings, lectures, digital presence and public programmes.
+Today, this commitment has become the centre of my work — what I call architectural mediation.
+Through guided tours at the Bauhaus buildings in Dessau, through writings, talks, digital presence and public programmes.
 The form changes.
 The question remains the same: how do we make the knowledge that matters reach the people it belongs to?

 Credentials & Work